Meningococcal Disease

 Meningococcus is only carried and passed on by humans.
 It is spread by coughing, sneezing and regular, close, prolonged household or intimate contact with infected secretions from the back of the nose and throat.
 The bacteria can only survive a few seconds outside the body so they cannot be picked up from the environment.

-Carriage rates are highest in older teenagers.
+Carriage rates are highest in older teenagers.3

 Meningococcal Disease Complications

-• Learning difficulties
+• difficulties with vision

 Lachlan’s story (2024)